Laragear/webpass/README.md

 > [!WARNING]
 >
 > These functions check if WebAuthn is supported, and also if user verification (TouchID, FaceID, Windows Hello, fingerprint, PIN or else) is supported.
-If there is no user verification, WebAuthn is unsupported.
+If the user cannot be verified, WebAuthn should be considered unsupported.
 >
 > In these cases, **consider the context as insecure**.